davejakenic/Free-the-World-Algorithm/README.md

 Again, because there is a proof-of-work cost attached to any anonymous messages, the message board will not be spammed beyond the point of recognition.
 Also, using blockchain with signatures, the votes written on the message board remain unalterable for eternaty.
 Furthermore, even if all cryptographic information breaks at some point in the future, the anonymity of all voters remains uncompromised.
-This is because the anonymity stems from steps 9 and 10, where no encryption (other than within TOR browser) is used to conceil anyone's identity.
+This is because the anonymity stems from steps 9 and 10, where no encryption (other then within TOR browser) is used to conceil anyone's identity.

 # Algorithm Parameters
 The algorithm has a couple of parameters:

-m : number of voters.
+n : number of voters.

-n : length of the real lists and fake lists.
+m : length of the real lists and fake lists.

 s : number of digits of each random_number